-Eligible health services include dental services and supplies.
+Eligible health services include dental services and supplies provided by a dental provider as found in the Pediatric dental care section of the schedule of benefits.
 You can get those services in an in person setting or by way of teledentistry from a contracting dental provider.